semantic-flow/sflo/documentation/mesh-resource.node.dataset.md

 id: dataset-node
 title: dataset node
 desc: ''
-updated: 1756898216202
+updated: 1762624520798
 created: 1750999795528
 ---

 **Dataset nodes** are nodes with datasets conained in them via [[mesh-resource.node-component.flow.dataset]].
-They [[concept.denotation]] their contained dataset, and may have a [[mesh-resource.node-component.flow.reference]] to describe that dataset.
+They [[denote|concept.denotation]] their contained payload dataset, and must have a [[mesh-resource.node-component.flow.reference]] to describe that dataset.

 ## Overview